liyu913/community/README.md

 [English](README.md) | [简体中文](README_cn.md)

-Welcome to the Community repository.
+Welcome to the Community repository.ceshibianji

 This repository is at its initial setup stage.
 These bilingual README files provide a starting point for documenting the project's purpose, resources, and contribution process as it develops.